exercism/common-lisp/README.md

 ### Development setup

-Direct contributions to the Common Lisp code in xLisp are always welcome.
+Direct contributions to the Common Lisp code in this track are always welcome.
 Refer to [the Getting Started Guide](http://exercism.io/languages/common-lisp) for the Common Lisp track to get your environment set up if needed.

 New exercises or changes to existing ones can be submitted via a pull request.
-You will need a GitHub account and you will need to fork `exercism/xlisp` to your account.
+You will need a GitHub account and you will need to fork `exercism/common-lisp` to your account.
 See
 [GitHub Help](https://help.github.com/articles/fork-a-repo/) if you are unfamiliar with the process.